madcomp/road-connect/README.md

 ## Unity version bugs

-The original Unity game has a solid and straighforward implementation, with not many bugs.
-Some of them were addressed above, but here is the full list:
+The original Unity game has a solid and straightforward implementation with few bugs.
+Some of them were addressed above, but here is the list of the ones I spotted:

 1. No support to landscape mode (depending on the aspect ratio the game become unusable)
 2. Minor mismatch between level number in level select button and the level title.